MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

     - To publish, select **Skip and publish**.
 1. Enter the building code for this floor plan.
 The building code can be found on users' office location property.
 For example, if a user's office location is **2/1173**, then the building code is **2**.
 1. On the review screen, repeat step 6 to ensure the mapping is correct.
 If you're satisfied with the mapping, select **Continue mapping** and **Skip and publish**.
 If not, select **Continue mapping** and go to the Specify location patterns screen.
-1. (Optional) Review and identify the naming logic for all unique location patterns within your Azure directory, then select **Next**.
+1. (Optional) Review and identify the naming logic for all unique location patterns for this building within your Azure directory, then select **Next**.
 1. On the review screen, repeat step 6 to ensure the mapping is correct.
 1. When you're ready, select **Publish** to make the floor plan available in Microsoft Search.